DarlanSchwartz/Mom-Weather/README.md

 VITE_MAP_API_LINK=https://www.windy.com/
 ```

-6. Run the project
+5. Run the project

 ```bash
 npm run dev
 ```
-7. Open http://localhost:5173/ :ballot_box_with_check:
+6. Open http://localhost:5173/ :ballot_box_with_check:

-# Additional Information
+# :checkered_flag: Additional Information

-- This project also includes a [Roadmap/Todo](roadmap.todo) file for updates and improvements that will be implemented in the future.
+- Explore this project future plans and ongoing improvements through the [Roadmap/Todo](roadmap.todo) file. </br> This document outlines upcoming updates and enhancements that will be implemented over time.
+The todo file was conveniently created using this [Todo List extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=saber2pr.todolist).

-- Thanks to [ezgif](https://ezgif.com/) for providing the gif editor to make this readme file more appealing.
+- Thanks to [ezgif](https://ezgif.com/) for providing the gif editor to make the preview images of this readme file more appealing.